jpmckinney/pupa-ruby/README.md

 ### Parsing JSON

 If the rest of your scraper is fast, you may see an improvement by using the `oj` gem.
-Pupa.rb will automatically pick it up, as it uses [MultiJson](https://github.com/intridea/multi_json).
+Just `require 'oj'` and Pupa.rb will automatically pick it up, since it uses [MultiJson](https://github.com/intridea/multi_json).

 ### Profiling